czghf/generative-ai-for-beginners/README.md

 # Generative AI for Beginners (Version 3) - A Course

-Learn the fundamentals of building Generative AI applications with our 21-lesson comprehensive course by Microsoft Cloud Advocates.
+Learn the undamentals of building Generative AI applications with our 21-lesson comprehensive course by Microsoft Cloud Advocates.

 ## 🌱 Getting Started